severo/data-grid-cartograms/README.md

 # data-grid-cartograms

-A curated collection of grid cartograms, in a machine readable format.
+A curated collection of grid cartograms, in a machine-readable format.

 > A grid cartogram is a representation barely similar to a map, that distorts the forms and areas, and assigns to every subdivision one and only one unit of a grid.
 They are also referred as grid map, mosaic cartogram, pseudo-Demers cartogram, square cartograph maps, geofacets, geogrid, tile grid map, or tile map.
 For example, the following map represents every state of the United States by exactly one square in a rectangular grid: